Our Build Process

 - Plumbing – Two types of plumbing approvals – sewered sites where a sewer line is present on the property and water treatment systems commonly used in rural settings.
 Commonly approved by the local council.

 - Building – Gaining building approval can be a tricky process to navigate with multiple Form 15 and 16’s required to ensure your building is compliant.
 We will help simplify this process by providing clear checklists during the build process.

-Step 7 - Formal Quote & Contract
+Step 5 - Contract Stage

 - Calculation – Now that all selections have been completed and the engineering gives us a good idea of the framing required, we will formalise your unique quote.